-This application is for a new a 19.9-acre, ~ 5MW solar project on a portion of the 40 acre property east of Pipeline Road owned by Wiley R.N. & Sons.
-About half of the project parcel is an existing gravel pit and the remainder is wooded area.
-The parcel abuts the Raymond/Windham Town line.
-Access to the pit is planned to be from the Raymond side of the parcel.
+20-25: Sebago Solar Project - Major Site Plan and Conditional Use Final Plan - Sebago Solar, LLC.
+This application is for a new 19.9-acre, ~ 5MW solar project on a portion of the 40-acre property east of Pipeline Road owned by Wiley R.N. & Sons.
+The site abuts the Raymond/Windham Town line.
+The proposed access to the solar project will be from the Raymond side of the parcel.
+The parcel is further identified Assessor's Tax Map 23 Lot:4B; Zone Light-Density Residential District (RL)